Cayuga County Community College logo

 2003

-The Regional Economic Center, including the NASA-sponsored Institute for the Application of Geospatial Technology, opened.
+The Regional Economic Center opened, housing various agencies and the NASA-sponsored Institute for the Application of Geospatial Technology.

 2015

-Brian M. Durant began his tenure as president of the college.
+Brian M. Durant began his tenure as the college's president.

 🏛️